tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 ## An example

-We're going to use the [Next.js blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) as an example for this post, if you'd like to follow along you can fork this repo [here]() and start with the branch called `start`.
+We're going to use the [Next.js blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) to demonstrate some of the problems with file-based content and how we hope to solve them.
+If you'd like to follow along you can fork this repo [here]() and start with the branch called `start`.
 To skip ahead to the final solution check out the `final` branch.

 ### Our content structure

+This app sources its content from markdown files in a folder called `_posts`:

 ```
 - _posts